Technical Advisory: Statutory Fraud in Emergency Drills

 "Webinar" Evacuation Exercises

-To a Director or Facility Manager, an evacuation exercise is often viewed through the lens of a spreadsheet—as a disruptive line item that halts productivity.
-This operational pressure has birthed the "Webinar Drill," a digital shortcut that promises 100% compliance with 0% downtime.
+To a Director or Facility Manager, an evacuation exercise is often viewed as a disruptive line item.
+This operational pressure has birthed the "Webinar Drill"—a digital shortcut that promises 100% compliance with 0% downtime.
+In the reality of the 2026 NSW statutory landscape, this is not just an error; it is a critical statutory defect.

 1. The Coronial Reality: The Question You Cannot Answer